redwoodjs/redwood-challenges/submissions/README.md

 # Submission Directory Structure

-Your page redesign submission goes here.
+Redesign submissions should be placed here.

-It should be some identifier, typically you GitHub username.
+Copy the `example` folder and rename it to an identifier such as a GitHub username.